thephoeron/LLTHW/book/1-01-02-more-detail.md

 (cons 'a (cons nil nil))
 ```

-The end of a chain of cons-cells normally terminates in `nil`.
+The end of a chain of cons-cells normally terminates in `nil`, but you can have the `cdr` of a cons-cell point to a value too, and eliminate the need for an extra consing, by using dot-notation:

-Dot-notation.

 ```lisp
 ;; this: